 Mitch Matthews: I love it.

 Tom Ziglar: To be honest, I mean for years, even before self-publishing, Dad would tell people you need to write a book even if it never gets published and even if the only people who read it are your family, you need to write a book on the things that you’ve learned that, to help you be successful that you think they might want to know.
 And so there is no better justification for writing a book then that even if you never publish it, even if it’s [inaudible 00:29:41] your family and so there’s a couple of things.
-One of the things that I know, and this is a huge difference maker.
+One of the things that I know and this is a huge difference-maker.
 I already mentioned input.
-Input was the number one lesson I learned from Dad.
-The second thing that’s a game changer for me is, I call it the perfect start.
-And the perfect start, I’ve built my perfect start up.
+The input was the number one lesson I learned from Dad.
+The second thing that’s a game-changer for me is, I call it the perfect start.
+And the perfect start, I’ve built my perfect startup.

 Mitch Matthews: Right.